Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Proposed Method --

 \subsection{\method~Experiments}

 We further verify the effectiveness of our method across various settings and datasets.
 In Table \ref{tab:method}, we examine the performance of \method~with the same ablations as in Section \ref{exp-ablation}, where \method~exhibits strong performance in many settings.
 We also investigate \method~and all other methods across two additional datasets: CIFAR-10 and ImageNet-200.
 For ImageNet-200, we randomly sample 200 classes from the classic ImageNet-1k \cite{IN1k} dataset.
 We employ ResNet56 and ResNet18 \cite{resnet} as our models on CIFAR-10 and ImageNet-200, respectively.
 For \method, $\omega_{S}=0.25$ and $\mu=0.45$ in all results.
-Hyperparameters for all other methods are those described in Section \ref{sec:setup} (with $\mu=1.5$ for GradAug ($n=1$) as in Table \ref{tab:walltime}).
+Hyperparameters for all other methods are those described in Section \ref{sec:setup} (with $\mu=2.0$ for GradAug ($n=1$) as in Table \ref{tab:walltime}).
+For additional analyses, please refer to the supplementary material.

 For CIFAR-10, we ran a 16 client synchronous and 64 client case with sampling in Table \ref{tab:img200}.
 We note similar trends to CIFAR-100; regularization methods perform well, particularly in the more realistic client sampling case.
 On ImageNet-200, we also ran synchronous and sampling settings.
-Here, both GradAug and \method~maintain higher performance than other methods. \method~provides similarly strong accuracy as GradAug ($n=1$) and even ($n=2$) in the sampling case, while reducing computational needs by a significant margin.
-Interestingly, Stochastic Depth does not perform particularly well in the ImageNet-200 cases.
-As mentioned in the original paper \cite{stochdepth}, Stocahstic Depth performs better with deeper networks.
+Here, both GradAug and \method~maintain higher performance than other methods. \method~provides competitive accuracy with GradAug ($n=1$) and even ($n=2$) in the sampling case, while reducing computational needs by a significant margin.
+Interestingly, StochDepth does not perform as well in the ImageNet-200 cases.
+As mentioned in the original paper \cite{stochdepth}, Stochastic Depth performs better with deeper networks.
 However, with ResNet18, the overall depth of the network is reduced compared to that in the CIFAR cases.
 Therefore, as most deployable networks favor width over depth, regularizing with respect to the width of a network is more applicable to the FL setting. \textit{This highlights an additional benefit of \method, which operates using width reduction in the final block and maintains relatively high accuracy despite low resource needs.}